JohnDavidAnthony/Self_Driving_Car/README.md

 - Configure training properties in the Academy game object

 ## Future Goals
-- Have structure of NN as part of breeding process
+- Have the structure of the NN as part of the breeding process
 - Neural Networks with memory

 ### ToDo: